Adalab/f-m2-evaluacion-final-carmen-tm/readme.md

 # About Series Search Engine WebApp

-This is a website game that challenges users to guess a random number through tips.
-Come and play!!
+This is a Series Search Engine WebApp.

 ## Getting started

 You don't need to clone or install this repo to play.
-Just click on the following link [Series Search Engine](....) and have fun!
+Just click on the following link [Series Search Engine](http://beta.adalab.es/f-m2-evaluacion-final-carmen-tm/) and have fun!

 ## Contributing